f-hein/Foodletter/README.md

 ### TODO:
 - [ ] Use 'unidecode' module for days of the week
 - [ ] Add Obiadeo
-- [ ] Send mail to a newly subscribed person IF foodletter was sent that day,
+- [ ] Send mail to a newly subscribed person IF foodletter was sent that day
-- [ ] Add to the mailing list people who put 'SUBSCRIBE' in the mail's subject instead of its body.
+- [ ] Add to the mailing list people who put 'SUBSCRIBE' in the mail's subject instead of its body